filiphsps/filiphsps/README.md

 ## Sponsor My Work

-If you like any of my open source work and enable me to spend even more time on it (thank you) you can support me either by buying [Swedish candy from the Swedish Candy Store](https://swedish-candy-store.com//?utm_source=GitHub&utm_campaign=opensource&utm_content=filiphsps/README.md) (a side-business I run with a few friends) or through [GitHub Sponsors](https://github.com/sponsors/filiphsps).
-Either way it's very much appreciated and **incredibly helpful** as it allows me to spend even more time on open source
+If you like any of my open source work and enable me to spend even more time on it (thank you) you can support me through [GitHub Sponsors](https://github.com/sponsors/filiphsps).
+It's very much appreciated and **incredibly helpful** as it allows me to spend even more time on open source!

 ## Contact